-Director Graham Eatough and artist Stephen Sutcliffe pay suitably ingenious tribute to one of Manchester’s most original minds in this unique installation, which blends visual art and film drama in homage to the great Anthony Burgess.
+Director Graham Eatough and artist Stephen Sutcliffe paid suitably ingenious tribute to one of Manchester’s most original minds in this unique installation, which blended visual art and film drama in homage to the great Anthony Burgess.

 ‘No End to Enderby is funny, absurd, serious and playful.
 Its tone somewhere between reverence and self-ridicule, it stays faithful to Burgess’s flamboyantly expressive dialogue’ Frieze